Save £490 on average - Compare Quotes

 Find the right conveyancing solicitor

-Conveyancy is the area of law that draws the most complaints, according to the legal ombudsman – it accounted for a quarter of all issues reported in 2020.
+Conveyancy is the area of law that draws the most complaints, according to the Legal Ombudsman – it accounted for a third of all issues reported in 2023/2024.
 This highlights how important it is to choose the right conveyancing solicitor.
 See our guide on important questions to ask your conveyancing solicitor before instructing.

-And while it may seem simple and easy to accept your estate agent’s recommendation for a conveyancing solicitor, they may be earning commission on this introduction and their suggestion may not be the best fit.
+And don’t just accept your estate agent’s recommendation for a conveyancing solicitor, they may be earning commission on this introduction and their suggestion may not be the best fit.
 You may prefer to avoid your estate agent’s in-house services for this reason.
-Always shop around and compare quotes for the best deal.
+So always shop around.
+For local conveyancing fees and advice on Finding the best conveyancing solicitors in LondonBirmingham or Manchester, see our local conveyancing pages.
+For costs and quotes for all areas, see our free tool and compare conveyancing quotes.

 Find the right conveyancing solicitor for you – compare quotes & ratings instantly